Gendered Cultural Discourse in Japan across the Prewar-Postwar Transition: Evidence from Historical Word Embeddings: Background

 \section{Background}

 This section reviews key seminal studies that establish word embeddings as a robust computational method for quantifying shifts in social stereotypes.
-We then provide brief historical context on the rising status of women in Japan.
+We then provide historical context on changes in women's status in Japan.
+Finally, we discuss the theoretical framework underpinning our hypotheses, drawing on the literature on formal and informal institutions and on uneven gender change across public and private domains.